axelayala1988/ace/user-skel/repos/hot/hot-appsec/lab-guide/content/03-Get Familiar With AppSec/index.md

 **Exercise**
 1. How many vulnerabilities are affecting Kubernetes?
 2. Which library has the most critical vulnerabilities and should be updated with priority?
-3. This environment affected by the vulnerability with CVE ID 'CVE-2021-23555`.
+3. This environment affected by the vulnerability with CVE ID `CVE-2021-23555`.
 Find it an open it.

 ### Vulnerability details

-Here you can find all the details about the selected vulnerabilty
+Here you can find all the details about the selected vulnerabilty.

 ![vulnerability details](../../assets/images/2-3-vulnerability-details.png)